ibm-cloud-docs/activity-tracker/monitor_events.md

 After you provision an instance of the {{site.data.keyword.at_full_notm}} service in the {{site.data.keyword.cloud_notm}}, you can monitor events through the {{site.data.keyword.at_full_notm}} web UI.
 {:shortdesc}

+* You view and manage events in the web UI.
+* The default view is the **Everything** view.
+As soon as you open the web UI, this is the view that you see.
+* You can create custom views.

 ## Viewing events
 {: #mon_view_events}

-You view and manage events in the web UI.

 Complete the following steps to view events: